tomasherceg/dotvvm-docs/Controls/bootstrap/Table/sample1/sample.md

 ### Sample 1: Basic Table

-The Table control has `Style` property for changing style of the table using Bootstrap table styles.
+The Table control has `Type` property for changing style of the table using Bootstrap table styles.